>

 Should be taken in your final term/months of the program, but no later than the deadline for your expected degree conferral date.

-You will use the same committee as with your Qualifying Exam unless you request a change using the new doctoral workflow in YES.
+You will use the same committee as with your Qualifying Exam unless you request a change using the doctoral workflow in YES.
+If you have questions about the doctoral workflow, please click here for the user guide.

 1. Click here to fill out and submit the departmental Graduation Notification form as soon as you are ready to defend.
-Submission is preferred at least one month prior to your chosen defense date so we can send out your defense announcement in a timely manner.
+Submission is preferred at least one month prior to your chosen defense date so we can send out your defense announcement and start your end date processing in a timely manner.

 • Please have the following information ready before using this form: